cmyster/ZillaTools/README.md

 Now you can 'git clone' this to anywhere and run the scripts inside.

 ## BugState
-This scrips will go over _meaningful_ bugs that were opened in each major RHOSP version starting in Newton.
+Goes over _meaningful_ bugs that were opened in each major RHOSP version starting in Newton.
 The output of it is a simple CSV that can be used, for instance to calculate changes between versions for a specific group.

+## UserState
+Goes over a list of predefined users and fetches specific data on each and saves that as a CSV.

 ### Usage
-Run the script directly from cli to produce a CSV file that contains all the data.
-You can add --help for help and --file '\<filename\>' to change the file's path and name.
+Run the script directly from CLI to produce a CSV file that contains all the data.
+You can add --help for help or --file '\<filename\>' to change the file's name and path.

 ```
-/<SomePath>/ZillaTools/zillatools/bugstate.py
+/<SomePath>/ZillaTools/zillatools/scriptname.py
 ```

 ## TODO